For bookings from established businesses, we do not require payment at the point of booking.

 Am I Ready For This Course?

-It also assumes that you have either attended our Introduction AutoCAD 2D training course or have practical experience of the elements covered in that course.
+It assumes that you have attended our Introduction AutoCAD 2D training course or have equivalent practical experience.

 The Training Day